tschallacka/whoneedsbooks/README.md

 # How the books work

 Each book can hold up to five command block commands.
-So in theory you can also nest commands and such.
 Each command will execute after the timeout has run out.
 In the NBT tags `c1` runs after `t1` runs out, `c2` runs after `t2` runs out, etc... up to `c5` running after `t5` runs out.
 Timeouts are in ticks. so a timeout of 1 is one tick, a timeout of 5 is five ticks.
 There should be 20 ticks in a second, but that may vary per server, adapt your commands accordingly.